onursenture/onursenture.github.com/_posts/2019-01-05-my-fight-with-laziness.markdown

 - **Categorize and Reorder this list. 😅**

 Note #1: List is growing so reordering and categorizing might help to prioritize tasks.
+Note #2: Some tasks needs progress bar.
+Considering to implement one.
+Ughh laziness...

 Last update: *6 January 2018 00.19*